 Generally, we cover drugs filled at an out-of-network pharmacy only when you are not able to use a network pharmacy.
+To help you, we have network pharmacies outside of our service area where you can get your prescriptions filled as a member of our plan.
 If you cannot use a network pharmacy, here are the circumstances when we would cover prescriptions filled at an out-of-network pharmacy:

-- Getting a prescription related to a medical emergency or urgently needed care.
-Note: We cannot pay for any prescriptions that are filled by pharmacies outside the United States, even for a medical emergency. - Getting coverage when you travel or are away from the plan's service area.
-If you are traveling within the United States, but outside of the plan's service area, and you become ill, lose or run out of your prescription drugs, call Member Services to find out if there is a network pharmacy in the area where you are traveling. - You are unable to get a prescription drug in a timely manner within our service area because there are no network pharmacies within a reasonable driving distance that provide 24-hour emergency service.
+- Getting a prescription related to a medical emergency or urgently needed care. - Note: We cannot pay for any prescriptions that are filled by pharmacies outside the United States, even for a medical emergency. - Getting coverage when you travel or are away from the plan's service area.
+If you are traveling within the United States, but outside of the plan's service area, and you become ill, call Member Services to find out if there is a network pharmacy in the area where you are traveling. - You are unable to get a prescription drug in a timely manner within our service area because there are no network pharmacies within a reasonable driving distance that provide 24-hour emergency service.